Carl Tundo

 Carl "Flash" Tundo (born 11 December 1973 in Nairobi) is a Kenyan rally driver.
 He is a five times winner of the Safari Rally.
-In 2009 it was a round of the Intercontinental Rally Challenge, making Tundo the first and only Kenyan winner of an IRC round.
+In 2009, it was a round of the Intercontinental Rally Challenge, making Tundo the first and only Kenyan winner of an IRC round.
 His co-driver has been Tim Jessop since 2002.

-He is the son of Kenyan rally driver Frank Tundo.
+Tundo is the son of Kenyan rally driver Frank Tundo.

-He competed twice in the WRC Safari Rally, in 2002 and in 2021.
+Tundo competed twice in the WRC Safari Rally, in 2002 and in 2021.